WolfLumi/hello-world/README.md

 Hey!

-My name is Lumi and I'm learning how to use Github.
+I'm learning how to use Github.